BassT23/Proxmox/docs/ssh.md

 Older installations may have `/etc/ultimate-updater/VMs/<VMID>` files with `IP`, `USER`, `SSH_VM_PORT`, and `SSH_START_DELAY_TIME`.
 These are internal VM profiles, not External targets, and are not copied into `targets.conf`.
+They remain supported for local and remote VM paths in a Proxmox cluster, so an existing working SSH profile does not need to be entered again in the Web UI.

 ## External systems